karlinamaya/portfolio/README.md

-## Here is my portfolio website!
+# Welcome to My Portfolio Website!

+## About
-### It contains primarily design projects I've done - I am interested in creating personal coding projects, so be on the lookout for new additions coming soon!
+This repository hosts my portfolio website showcasing primarily design projects I’ve completed.
+While still upholding my passion for design, I’m also diving deeper into creating more personal coding projects.
+Stay tuned for new additions coming soon!

+## Stay Connected
+Follow me on [LinkedIn](https://www.linkedin.com/in/karlina-maya/) for updates on new projects and insights into my creative process.

+Thank you for visiting!